Friday’s ‘General Hospital’ Spoilers: Brad Asks Julian For More Help And Gets An Unexpected Response

 — General Hospital (@GeneralHospital) October 8, 2019

 Willow and Lucas both think that they can relax now that Shiloh is dead and no longer a threat to Wiley’s safety.
-However, Brad knows that Nelle could turn everything upside down and she certainly seems to have something in mind.
+However, Brad knows that Nelle could turn everything upside down, and she certainly seems to have something in mind.

 Will Nelle either get parole or break out of Pentonville and try to go on the run with “Wiley”?
 Fans are anxious to see Michael reunited with Jonah, even though it will mean significant heartbreak for Willow and Lucas.
-General Hospital spoilers have teased that this secret may finally be revealed soon and viewers should learn more during Friday’s episode.
+General Hospital spoilers have teased that this secret may finally be revealed soon, and viewers should learn more during Friday’s episode.